We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 This is because more diamond can fit in the channel setting, which adds up to a higher CTTW and increases the price.

-If you’re looking for a more affordable option, or want to put any cost savings toward the main diamond, choose pave over channel.
+If you’re looking for a more affordable option, choose pave over channel.

 Is a Channel or Pave Setting Right For You?